Nick Hayes

 “Audience-driven” is not a dirty word: How to build reach for films from development to release

 “The taxpayer has invested millions of dollars in Australian films.
 If no one’s actually hearing about them, is that a good return on investment?”
+This question, raised by Nick Hayes, the former head of sales and acquisitions at Umbrella and Icon, during a Sydney Film Festival panel focused on audience development and maximizing film reach, highlights a critical issue.

 Follow us on social for updates.